-The Assessment Center, located in Room 15 of the Student Union Building, is the site of specialized testing on campus.
-For those seeking admission to Jackson State, the ACT Residual and TBR placement test are administered during registration periods to determine appropriate placement of students in basic, developmental, or college-level classes.
-Special ACT Residual testing dates also are established for students applying to the Jackson State nursing program and who need to obtain or update such scores.
-The Assessment Center also provides a site for RODP exam proctoring.
-A schedule of testing dates is printed in the Jackson State class schedule and is available from the Assessment Center at (731) 425-2604 or its web site at www.jscc.edu/admissions/assessment.
+The Assessment Center, located in the Student Union Building, is the site of specialized testing on campus.
+For those seeking admission to Jackson State, the ACT Residual and TBR placement test (COMPASS) are administered during registration periods to determine appropriate placement of students in Learning Support (LS) or college-level classes.
+Special ACT Residual testing dates also are established for students applying to the Jackson State nursing program who need to obtain or update such scores.
+The Assessment Center also provides a Confirmation Test for students who were placed in Learning Support classes by ACT or Compass scores.
+A schedule of testing dates, registration procedures and suggested study material is available from the Assessment Center at (731) 425-2604 or on the JSCC web site.

 The General Education Development (GED) test is administered for adults who have not obtained a high school diploma.
-A schedule of testing dates is available from the Assessment Center or its web site.
+A schedule of testing dates is available from the Assessment Center or the web site.

-Students who have special needs for their testing conditions may work with their instructor(s) to make arrangements for special testing in the Assessment Center.
-In order to receive special testing as an accommodation, students first must work through the Dean of Students, located in the Counseling Office next door to the Assessment Center, to verify their disability.
+Students who require special testing conditions may work with their instructor(s) to make arrangements for accommodations in the Assessment Center.
+In order to receive an accommodation, students first must contact the Disability Resource Center, located in the Counseling Office, to verify their disability and have their accommodation approved.